U.S. Government Bonds Slip as Investors Focus on Tax Bill

-U.S. government bonds pulled back Friday, heading toward a weekly loss, as investors maintained their focus on the debate in Washington over a tax overhaul.
+U.S. government bonds pulled back Friday, notching a weekly loss, as investors maintained focus on the ongoing debate in Washington over a tax overhaul.

 Continue Reading Below

-The yield on the benchmark 10-year U.S. Treasury note was recently at 2.381%, according to Tradeweb, compared with 2.333% Thursday and 2.343% at the end of last week.
-Yields rise as bond prices fall.
+The yield on the benchmark 10-year U.S. Treasury note settled at 2.397%, compared with 2.333% Thursday and 2.343% at the end of last week.
+It was the biggest one-day rise in yields since September.

-Treasury yields are on track for their third consecutive day of advances, which has surprised some analysts, given U.S. stocks on Thursday narrowly missed posting their biggest one-day loss in months after Senate Republicans proposed delaying corporate tax cuts until 2019.
+The 10-year yield, which rises as bond prices fall, has advanced for three consecutive sessions, something that has surprised some analysts, given U.S. stocks on Thursday narrowly missed posting their biggest one-day loss in months after Senate Republicans proposed delaying corporate tax cuts until 2019.

 To some investors, the proposal, which broke significantly from a House Republican plan introduced last week, raised questions over whether lawmakers would be able to reach an agreement on an overhaul they say will cut taxes by about $1.5 trillion over a decade.